 Culture Matters is for everyone interested in the arts, in culture generally and in politics.
-We are a collective of writers and activists who want to provide webspace and editorial and technical support, in the interests of a 'broad left' cultural struggle for a better society.
+We are a collective of writers and activists who have come together to provide webspace and editorial and technical support for a 'broad left' cultural struggle for a better society.

 What We Think

 Culture matters.
 The arts and culture are linked to politics in many ways.
 A capitalist market economy creates enormous potential and possibilities for creation, criticism and communication.
-But at the same time, the drive for profit and the associated ideological drive to dominate ways of thinking and feeling, constrain the free creation and consumption of the cultural commons that is so necessary for human development.
+But at the same time, private ownership of the means of production and the capitalist drive for profit constrain the free creation and consumption of the cultural commons that is so necessary for human development.

 Culture matters.
 The arts and culture can resist, oppose and overcome constraint, alienation and oppression.
 They can promote awareness, arouse indignation, and envision alternatives.
 Blake's 'mental fight' against the appalling social and political consequences of early capitalism is the same as our cultural struggle now, linked to our economic and political struggle against late capitalism.

-Let's learn how to resist and oppose enclosure of our cultural commons, and instead expand it.
-Let's be creative and imaginative, and help build a more democratic, equal, and socialist society, a 'new Jerusalem', in the green and pleasant land not only of England and not only of Britain, but of the world.
+Let's continue Blake's 'mental fight' to build a more democratic, equal, and socialist society, a 'new Jerusalem', in the green and pleasant land not only of England, but of the world.

 What We Want

-We welcome creative material (poems, images, music etc.) and commentary and critical material (reviews, articles, essays, interviews etc.).
+We welcome creative material such as poems, and commentary and critical material such as reviews, articles, essays, and interviews.
 Please write as clearly, concisely and accessibly as possible, avoiding footnotes.
-Have a look at what's already up on the site, see how your piece relates to it, and try and shape the material to fit with our broad aims and perhaps also with topical events, anniversaries etc.
+Have a look at what's already up on the site, and try and shape your material to fit with our broad aims and perhaps also with topical events, anniversaries etc.